 Workshop preview: Two digital presentation tools I love to use

-Learn more about Adobe Spark, Powtoon, and other digital presentation platforms at DigitalJLearning's webinar on Wednesday, March 27th.
+Adobe Spark, Powtoon, and other digital presentation platforms were presented in a DigitalJLearning's webinar in 2019.

 Adobe Spark is a fantastic tool.
 You can use it to create videos, flyers, and photo collages.
 I like Spark because it has a crisp, clean design and an easy to use interface.
 I started using Spark a few months ago, for graphic design tasks.
 I like to use Adobe Spark for photo collages.
 For instance, I created a photo collage with Spark for marketing materials for The Jewish Education Project Young Pioneers Award.
 The first collage appeared in the article announcing the 2019 Young Pioneers Award recipients in eJewishPhilanthropy.

 What I love about Spark is that there seems to be a template for everything.
 I found the perfect crisp, clean, two-column template in Spark for a blog post about Jewish Ed Project staff members who presented at the 2019 Prizmah conference.